trinhnguyen1810/Unix-Shell/README.md

 In this project, I built a simple UNIX shell.
-I followed all the specifications outlined in the [OSTEP Processes Shell](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/processes-shell).
-I have also added more commands, such as:
+I followed all the specifications outlined in the [OSTEP Processes Shell](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/processes-shell) which include key features listed below:
+### Key Features

+- **Interactive & Batch Modes**:
+  - Interactive: Prompts for user input.
+  - Batch: Reads commands from a file.

+- **Command Execution**:
+  - Creates a child process for each command, executes it, and waits for completion.

+- **Built-in Commands**:
+  - `exit`: Ends the shell session.
+  - `cd`: Changes the current directory.
-- **cat**: Concatenates and displays file contents.
+  - `cat`: Displays file contents.
-- **history**: Displays a list of previously entered commands.
+  - `history`: Shows previously entered commands.
+  - `path`: Modifies executable search paths.

+- **Redirection**:
+  - Redirects output to a file, overwriting it.

+- **Parallel Execution**:
+  - Run multiple commands simultaneously using `&`.

+- **Error Handling**:
+  - Displays error messages for invalid syntax or commands.
+  - Exits on severe errors.

 The program have passed all the test cases.